WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signature validity ## {#signature-validity}

-The client MUST parse the `Signature` header field as the list of parameterised values (Section 4.8.1 of {{!I-D.ietf-httpbis-header-structure}}) described in
+The client MUST parse the `Signature` header field as the parameterised list (Section 4.3.1 of {{!I-D.ietf-httpbis-header-structure}}) described in
 {{signature-header}}.
 If an error is thrown during this parsing or any of the requirements described there aren't satisfied, the exchange has no valid signatures.
 Otherwise, each member of this list represents a signature with